LGC Tournament Rules

 Drawmaster The drawmaster, who might also be the tournament director, manages the pairings.

 Referees The referees enforce the rules and judge disputes.
-They might also act as tournament organizers.
+They might also act as tournament organisers.